Chart Color Schemes

 Victor Harbor ranks among the oldest 10% of areas nationwide

-The median age in Victor Harbor is 60 years, which is significantly higher than Rest of SA's average of 47 and Australia's national average of 38 years.
-The age profile shows that the 75-84 year-old group comprises 18.3% of the population, while the 25-34 year-old group makes up only 5.8%.
-This concentration of those aged 75-84 is well above the national average of 6.0%.
-Between the 2021 Census and now, the proportion of the population that is 75 to 84 years old has increased from 15.0% to 18.3%, while the proportion of those aged 65 to 74 has decreased from 22.4% to 20.5% and the proportion of those aged 55 to 64 has dropped from 14.4% to 13.3%.
-By 2041, Victor Harbor is expected to see significant shifts in its age composition, with the strongest projected growth in the 85+ cohort, which is predicted to grow by 113%, adding 1,170 residents to reach a total of 2,206.
-Notably, the combined age groups of 65 and above will account for 94% of the total population growth, reflecting the area's aging demographic profile.
-Meanwhile, both the 35-44 year-old group and the 15-24 year-old group are expected to see reduced numbers.
+The median age in Victor Harbor is 60 years, significantly higher than Rest of SA's average of 47 and Australia's average of 38 years.
+The age profile shows that the 75-84 year-old group makes up 18.3% of the population, which is particularly prominent compared to other age groups and well above the national average of 6%.
+Since the 2021 Census, this age group has grown from 15.0% to 18.3%, while the 65-74 cohort has declined from 22.4% to 20.5% and the 55-64 group has dropped from 14.4% to 13.3%.
+By 2041, Victor Harbor is expected to see notable shifts in its age composition, with the 85+ cohort projected to grow by 113%, adding 1,170 residents to reach 2,206.
+Notably, the combined 65+ age groups are expected to account for 94% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, both the 35-44 and 15-24 age groups are projected to see reduced numbers.